katemyoung/CV/README.md

 ## Kate Young

-I'm currently a trainee junior developer and peer mentor at [Makers Academy](https://makers.tech).
+I'm a recent junior developer graduate and a peer mentor at [Makers Academy](https://makers.tech).
 I'm an educator and former headteacher specialising in primary STEM.
 I love working in creative and diverse teams to solve hard problems.

 ## Projects